Job profiles

 First UI proposal

 Some colleagues in the design team were tasked with creating proposals for the website's new UI.
-At the time, job profiles was one of the few projects that was ready for high-fidelity design, and for this reason the new UI proposal was applied to job profiles in order to gather user feedback on the new style.
+At the time, job profiles was one of the few projects that was ready for high-fidelity design, and for this reason the proposal was applied to job profiles in order to gather user feedback on the new style.

 At this point, the project was paused in order to give the dedicated design team some time to test possible UIs and define the look and feel of the new My World of Work's website.